franko/gsl-shell/doc/source/graphics.rst

 With GSL shell it is possible to put several plots in a given window or also to put a given plot on several windows.
 To better understand what follows lets clarify a little bit the relations between plots and windows.

 In GSL shell a plot can exists indipendetely of any window and viceversa, a window can exists without being associated to any plot.
 When you create a plot using the "plot" function the plot is not shown and is not associated to any window.
-When you call the method :func:`show` what happens is that:
+When you call the method :meth:`~Plot.show` what happens is that:

  * a window is created and shown on the screen
  * the plot is *attached* to the window